 Best less-expensive fitness trackers

 With modes for tracking elliptical workouts, rowing, daily steps, and more, the Garmin Vivoactive is another worthy contender for an all-around fitness tracker.
 Shannon Curran, a Westchester Masters swimmer, uses it for running, walking, and pool swimming.
 “It has GPS — good for walking and running — and it will map your walk via the Garmin App,” she says.
 “I particularly like that it follows the number of laps that I’ve swum in real time so if I lose count during a longer set, I can check my watch.”
 If you’ve taken up roller-blading during the pandemic (which many have, as seen in the number of sold-out skate models), Mike Grebinsky, an instructor with Empire Skate Club, says the watch’s cycling mode works well for tracking speed and distance while skating.
 He likes the extra-long battery life and how he can lock the screen so it displays just the metrics he needs.
 “When I skate, I have to pay a lot of attention to the roadway so I don’t have much time to look at my watch,” he says.
-A newer version of this watch, the Vivoactive 4S, is this writer’s own personal pick for tracking everything from running to sleep, and Peter Reynolds, who runs the cycling style blog the Discerning Cyclist, calls the 4S “a stylish everyday watch with good tracking” and “really strong battery life.”
+It’s also this writer’s own personal pick for tracking everything from running to sleep, and Peter Reynolds, who runs the cycling style blog the Discerning Cyclist, calls the Vivoactive “a stylish everyday watch with good tracking” and “really strong battery life.”

 Best fitness trackers for long-distance and trail running